 - 1. Shoes must be worn.
 (K-5, shoes must be safe for play). - 2.
 Jewelry that creates a hazardous and/or distracting condition shall not be worn.
 (Studded bracelets, etc.) - Students will not wear dark glasses inside the school building, unless required to do so for medical reasons pursuant to doctor's written orders. - 4.
 Hairstyles should be neat and appropriate.
 Extreme styles and coloring as determined by the Administration will not be allowed. - 5.
 No hats, caps, or hoods of any type are to be worn inside the building.
 No bandannas or head coverings will be worn.
 This includes but is not limited to sweatshirt/jacket hoods.
-Blankets are not allowed without prior approval from administration. - 6.
-All students must wear shirts, blouses, or dresses with a collar or with a non-revealing neckline, such as crew neck, jewel neck, or boat neck.
+Blankets are not allowed without prior approval from administration.

+- 6. All students must wear shirts, blouses, or dresses with a collar or with a non-revealing neckline, such as crew neck, jewel neck, or boat neck.
 Low cut, open back, bare midriff or clothing that allows the midriff to be exposed, are not permitted. - 7.
-The "4-inch Rule."
-When a student is standing up straight with arms and hands straight down, the hem of the garment should be no higher than four (4) inches from the top of the kneecap and around the perimeter of the legs when measured by a ruler.
+Mid-Thigh Rule: When a student is standing up straight with arms and hands straight down, the hem of the garment should be no higher than mid-thigh from the top of the kneecap and around the perimeter of the legs when measured by a ruler.
 Tops must have shoulder sleeves that have a minimum two (2) inches width shoulder strap.
 This includes t-shirts.
-Tops that reveal the body in an inappropriate manner are not permitted.
-This includes but is not limited to mid-riffs, bare at the sides, sundresses, "spaghetti strap" type tops, racer backs, off-the-shoulder tops, low-cut front or low-cut tops, tops that show cleavage, sheer or see-through clothing, etc. T-shirts that extend below four (4) inches from the top of the kneecap must be tucked in.
-Men's style undershirts are not permitted to be worn unless concealed under an acceptable shirt/top garment. - 7.
-Holes above the knees in jeans or pants will not be allowed. - 8.
-Shorts, skirts, and dresses must meet the "4-inch Rule."
-Leggings, or other similar garments (i.e., jeggings), must be paired with shorts, skirt, shirt, or dress that meets the "4-inch Rule." - 9.
-Pants must be worn securely above the hips. - 10.
-Proper undergarments must be worn with all clothing. - 11.
+Tops that reveal the body - in an inappropriate manner are not permitted.
+This includes but is not limited to mid-riffs, bare at the sides, sundresses, "spaghetti strap" type tops, racer backs, off-the-shoulder tops, low-cut front or low-cut tops, tops that show cleavage, sheer or see-through clothing, etc. T-shirts that extend below mid-thigh from the top of the kneecap must be tucked in.
+Men's style undershirts are - not permitted to be worn unless concealed under an acceptable shirt/top garment. - 8.
+Holes above the knees in jeans or pants will not be allowed unless made as part of the garment and does not reveal skin. - 9.
+Shorts, skirts, and dresses must be mid-thigh.
+Leggings, or other similar garments (i.e., jeggings), must be paired with shorts, skirt, shirt, or dress that meets the mid-thigh rule. - 10.
+Pants must be worn securely above the hips. - 11.
+Proper undergarments must be worn with all clothing. - 12.
 No decals, slogans, or sayings (including lewd or vulgar) on clothes that contain references to illegal or immoral behaviors are allowed.
 Decals, slogans, or sayings that advertise alcohol, alcoholic beverages, illegal drugs, or tobacco products are not allowed. - 13.
 Athletic sportswear will be allowed during the school day.
-Garments with draw strings must be tied. - 12.
+Garments with draw strings must be tied. - 14.
 No costumes or pajamas are allowed except when approved as a school sponsored activity.

 Any student who fails to dress appropriately will not be allowed to attend class until proper clothes can be secured.
 If necessary, parents will be called to bring clothes to school.
 Until proper clothing can be secured, the student will be referred to In-School Suspension and will be responsible for all classwork missed.
-Nonconformity to the dress code is a Class I offense of the Code of Student
+Nonconformity to the dress code is a Class I offense of the Code of Student Conduct.

-Conduct.